 John Collins Warren

 John Collins Warren was born on a Saturday in the zodiac sign of Leo.
 This makes Saturn the ruler of his INNER Self and gives the Sun the rulership of his OUTER Self.
 As a INNER ruler Saturn is deeply serious but only bestows its gifts upon those who possess steadiness.
 Otherwise it is Saturn’s job to provide the hard lessons that will develop this quality.
 Astrologically the Sun as an OUTER Ruler gives great confidence and vitality.
-It for these two reasons that many Sun Types are drawn to the role of Healer in its many forms.
+It for these two reasons that many Sun Types are drawn to the role of Physician or Healer in its many forms.
 The #77 Dayology Signature creates a wide range of well-meaning and hard-working individuals.

 If we don’t happen to have an astrological bookshelf, tying up all the Dayology influences takes some effort.
 Sometimes we have to poke through the electronic resources that are available to us.
 In this case when we consult look up the date of Dr. Warren’s birth in an online ephemeris we find that the doctor’s INNER Ruler, Saturn, is located in the zodiac sign of Virgo.
 This means that spiritual purpose of this life is deep but works through the Virgo/Mercurial detailed procedures of improving matters.
 Doctor Warren decided to upgrade the practice of medicine through the development of this important medical journal.
 Another critical point made by Dayology is that the thoughts, actions and creations of individuals are colored by the energies of their Dayology signatures and can persist for hundreds, even thousands of years after their deaths.